Itinerary: Tropea, Capo Vaticano, Santa Domenica di Ricadi

-A 'culinary' news: Tropea is also famous for its typical red onions ...
+'Culinary' news: Tropea is also famous for its red onions ...

 Capo Vaticano (pic n°6) is about 12 kilometers away from Tropea and, despite it lacks a real town or historic center, it is a nice place to go if you want to be amazed by wonderful views, especially at sunset.

-Absolutely do not miss the lighthouse of Capo Vaticano (pic n°6), built on the very tip of a rock over 110 meters above sea level which is the "real" place called "Capo Vaticano".
-Breathtaking views aver the Tyrrhenian Sea and not only: from here, in good and clear weather conditions, you can even see
+Absolutely do not miss the lighthouse of Capo Vaticano (pic n°6), built on the very top of a rock over 110 meters above sea level which is the "real" place called "Capo Vaticano".
+Breathtaking views over the Tyrrhenian Sea and not only: from here, in good and clear weather conditions, you can even see

 Volcano Etna in Sicily, the spectacular island of Stromboli and the whole archipelago of the